neopadAI/Ai/CONTRIBUTING.md

-contribute to creating simmiaAI, an open-source project in Python
+contribute to creating monkeyAI, an open-source project in Python